 HOW DO I CHARGE SENTRY?

 Sentry comes with a high-quality USB-A to USB Type-C charging cable in the case.
-Sentry can be charged by connecting the charging cable to any 5V USB port or charger capable of delivering at least 1A, such as an iPad or iPhone charger.
-NOTE: Sentry does not support charging via a USB Power Delivery port or charger.
+Sentry should be charged by connecting the charging cable to any 5V USB-A port or charger capable of delivering 2A.
+NOTE: Sentry does not support charging from fast chargers.

 CAN I CHARGE AND RUN SENTRY AT THE SAME TIME?

 Yes, in most cases you can charge and run Sentry at the same time.
 If Sentry has been fully discharged and left unused for a long period of time, then you may have to charge Sentry before it can be used.
 In that case, you will see the PWR LED flash slowly 3 times and Sentry will power off.
 The PWR LED will turn blue to indicate that Sentry is charging.
-Exactly how much charging is needed will depend on how long Sentry has been left unused and the health of the battery, 10-15 minutes is typical.
+Exactly how much charging is needed before you can run the Sentry and charge will depend on how long Sentry has been left unused and the health of the battery, but 10-15 minutes of initial charging is typical.